92green/unmutable/DOCS.md

 `pick(keys: string[]|number[]) => (value) => newValue` - For `Map` and object: Returns an evaluator that filters out all keys that aren't listed in `keys`.

 #### pivot
-`pivot() => (value) => newValue` - Returns an evaluator that pivots the item.
+`pivot() => (value) => newValue` - Returns an evaluator that pivots the value.
 The keys at the first level of nesting are moved to the second level, and the keys of the second level are moved to the first.

 #### unit
 `unit(newValue) => (value) => number` - Returns an evaluator that attempts to turn `newValue` into the `value`s data type, and returns `newValue`.

 #### size
-`size() => (value) => number` - Returns an evaluator that returns the number of keys on the item.
+`size() => (value) => number` - Returns an evaluator that returns the number of keys on the value.
 Immutable.js has this as a getter on their collections, Unmutable.js offers this as a function.

 #### shallowEquals
 `shallowEquals(other: *) => (value) => number` - Returns an evaluator that checks if `other` and `value` are shallowly equal, using strict equality.
 Note: use `equals()` if you want to check deep equality.